CityOfPhiladelphia/phila-vue-comps/README.md

 3. Push with tags: `git push && git push --tags`.
 4. Update wiki docs to reflect new version and/or dependency changes.

+### 2.1.5 - 7/29/2020

+* small fixes for making tabs work in atlas with a mapbox map

 ### 2.1.4 - 6/14/2020

 * updates comboSearch for Pinboard apps